One of the most amazing things to see in Paris is located right in the heart of the city and was built for a particular purpose.

-Many measures were taken, such as for example sinking supportive posts into firmer soil, but these weren’t enough to stop the damage.
-This eventually resulted in a glass panel falling down from the top of the structure in 1993.
+Many measures were taken, such as sinking supportive posts into firmer soil, but these weren’t enough to stop the damage.
+This eventually resulted in a glass panel falling from the top of the structure in 1993.

 This resulted in a massive restoration project which had the building closed from 1993 until 2007!

 8. The building was used for multiple purposes from the very start

 The official inauguration of the Palais happened on May 1, 1900, and the main purpose at the time was to exhibit art collections.
 Because of the scale of the building, it was instantly used for a wide variety of other purposes as well.

 It was the venue of multiple exhibitions, mostly related to features of the modern world, including but not limited to automobiles, aviation, electrical appliances, and so forth.